JenniferOH/query_label_maker/README.md

 ## Input files

-- columns.csv :
+- columns.csv : list of all columns from all the tables (columns: table_list, column, type, synonym_list, sample_list, partition_key)
-- tables.csv :
+- tables.csv : list of all tables (columns: table, table_nat)
-- query_template.csv
-- datetime_template.csv :
+- query_template.csv : query format tempaltes, need to fill template with select, from and where (columns: type, question, query)
+- datetime_template.csv : list of natural language and query in each date format (columns: query_format, nat_format, type, range)
-- datecolumn_template.csv :
+- datecolumn_template.csv : list of date columns and their date formats (columns: column, column_format, type)
-- agg_template.csv :
+- agg_template.csv : list of aggregation functions (columns: function, function_nat_list)
+- where_template.csv : list of all kinds of value comparing conditions (columns: where_nat, where,type)

 ## How to run